 DETERMINANT INDICATOR SCORE COMMENTS Is there a national policy on climate change adaptation and/or comprehensive disaster management (or related) for the education sector?
 [YES = 1; NO = 0] 1 Though not specific to the education sector, St. Kitts & Nevis has national policies which address climate change adaptation and/or comprehensive disaster management.
 These include but are not limited to: Natural Hazard Mitigation Policy and Plan for the Federation of St Kitts & Nevis St. Kitts-Nevis National Disaster Plan Institutional 2.
 Have there been additions to the curriculum that integrate climate change/disaster preparedness/emergency management?
 [YES = 1; NO = 0] 1 There have been additions to the curriculum that integrate climate change/disaster preparedness/emergency management.
 Institutional 3.
-Is an updated emergency management or disaster management plan in place?
-[YES = 1; NO = 0] 1 The school reported that there is an updated emergency/disaster management plan in place.
-4. Do the plans address priority hazards based on previous assessment(s)?[YES = 1; NO = 0] 1 It was reported that the school's emergency plan is based on previous risk assessment conducted at the school.
-Is there a designated environmental/health & safety officer, emergency response team or related position/team?[YES = 1; NO = 0] 1 The school reported that there is a designated environmental/health & safety officer in place.
+Is an updated emergency management or disaster management plan in place?[YES = 1; NO = 0] 0 The school does not have an emergency/disaster management plan in place.
+It is reportedly a work in progress.
+4. Do the plans address priority hazards based on previous assessment(s)?[YES = 1; NO = 0] 0 N/A Is there a designated environmental/health & safety officer, emergency response team or related position/team?[YES = 1; NO = 0] 0 The school does not have a designated environmental/health & safety officer in place.
 6. Has the school done a walk through to identify and prioritize hazards for the population and visitors?[YES = 1; NO = 0] 1 The school reports that they have assessed and documented the risks to the safety of their staff at work, as well as students and visitors.
 Information and Skills 7.
-Are all teachers and school staff assigned roles in the overall response, pre-, during and post-hazard event?[YES = 1; NO = 0] 1 The school indicated that all teachers and school staff are assigned roles in the overall response, pre-, during and post-hazard event.
-8. Have staff received training in emergency/disaster management?[YES = 1; NO = 0] 1 The person in charge of Safety and Security has attended local training sessions.
+Are all teachers and school staff assigned roles in the overall response, pre-, during and post-hazard event?
+[YES = 1; NO = 0] 0 The school indicated that all teachers and school staff are not assigned roles in the overall response, pre-, during and post-hazard event.
+8. Have staff received training in emergency/disaster management?[YES = 1; NO = 0] 1 Staff have reportedly been trained in at least one aspect of disaster management or health and safety.